qckhxnh/qckhxnh/README.md

 # Profile README

 👋 Hi there!
-I'm [Your Name], a sophomore at LUT University, Finland, pursuing a Bachelor's in Software and System Engineering.
+I'm Khanh Kieu, a sophomore at LUT University, Finland, pursuing a Bachelor's in Software and System Engineering.
 Welcome to my GitHub!

 ## About Me